 The online resource for vegan products is amazing.
 Look for personal care products that fit with your lifestyle and your needs at the same time.
 Buying from trusted online stores that have a vegan symbol are the best bet.
 That ensures that your hair care will be cruelty free also.
 Whatever hair type, oily, dry scalp, colour treated or damaged, you can find the right product.
 A vegan stamp from an accredited organization is a sign of a product you can trust.
 Also, customer reviews tell a lot about a product too so take the time to check a couple before committing to buy.

-For bricks and mortar shopping where to buy: Vegan shampoo at Walmart is mixed in with all the main brands, so always check the label.
-Vegan shampoo at Target was harder to find as they have a slightly smaller selection of cruelty free hair care brands.
-Vegan shampoo at Tesco, if you happen to live in the U.K.
+For bricks and mortar shopping where to buy: At Walmart is mixed in with all the main brands, so always check the label.
+At Target was harder to find as they have a slightly smaller selection of cruelty free hair care brands.
+At Tesco, if you happen to live in the U.K.

 Vegan means that you don’t have animal derived ingredients, and the product is not tested on animals.
 So, in most cases Vegan means cruelty-free, but cruelty-free does not mean vegan.
 Cruelty-free products are not tested on animals but may contain animal ingredients.
 To determine which shampoo brands are Vegan or Cruelty Free, you have to do your research.